patrickbwarren/transam-triton/TRIMCC.md

 semicolons, and/or newlines.
 Other files can be included by using an `include <file>` directive, which is nestable to a certain level.
 For example see `fastvdu_rom.tri` and `fastvdu_tape.tri`, which both include `fastvdu.tri`.
-This allows the same core code to be reused in a TAPE file and for making a user ROM.
+This allows the same core code to be used to make a tape binary and for making a user ROM.

 The token stream comprises: